 Separating liquid mixtures involves selectively boiling off one of the substances in the mixture, so careful heat control is required.
 For good separation, the boiling points of the liquids need to be significantly different, usually by more than 100°C.

 When boiling points are closer together, the distillate formed is a concentrated mixture rather than a pure substance.
 For example, distilling mixtures of ethanol and water produces a more concentrated ethanol solution, as ethanol has a boiling point of 78ºC and water has a boiling point of 100°C.

 This is the basis of the production of alcoholic spirits.
 For example, fermented mixtures of barley and wheat produce an approximately 10% ethanol solution.
 This is then distilled to an approximately 40% ethanol solution to make whisky.
 Adding a fractionating column between the boiling flask and still receiver allows for improved separation of liquids with close boiling points.
-This separation is then called fractional distillation.
+This separation is called fractional distillation.